(Teddy is hurt because YOU failed to follow the procedures to keep your backup generator operating correctly.)

 When you change batteries always disconnect the factory provided battery charger!

-Many battery chargers produce a higher than normal or A/C voltage when the battery is disconnected.
+Many battery chargers produce an unusual voltage when the battery is disconnected.
 This unexpected voltage can damage the generator control.
-You can find a caution about this in most generator owner’s manuals.
-This precaution should be observed every time no matter who build the generator.
+You can find a caution about this in most generator owners’s manuals.
+This precaution should be observed every time no matter who built the generator.

 When you buy batteries:

-- Check the factory stamp.
+– Check the factory stamp.
+(All batteries are stamped with the fill date from the factory.
+If it does not have this stamp, do not buy it.)
 New batteries should not be on the store’s shelf more for than two months.
 If the store manager cannot give you a fill date, find another store.

-- Buy the heaviest battery that will physically fit into the battery rack.
+– Buy the heaviest battery that will physically fit into the battery rack.
 Batteries are lead and acid.
+Lead and acid are heavy.
 The heavier the battery, the longer it will crank.
 Ignore the warranty.

 – Clean and tighten or if indicated replace battery terminals and cables.